Invader Zim: Animation

 Invader Zim was produced by Nickelodeon Animation Studios in Burbank, California with Nick Digital providing the CGI animation services and Sunwoo Entertainment in South Korea providing the 2D animation services.
-Salami Studios provided the post-production and sound services for most episodes of the series, and Encore and Hollywood Digital provided the post-production services for a few episodes in season one.
+Salami Studios provided post-production and sound services for most episodes of the series, while Encore and Hollywood Digital provided post-production services for a few episodes in season one.
 In season two, the animation style became slightly more stylized and pronounced in motion than in season one.
 Invader Zims art style is stylized with sharp edges, thick black outlines, big heads, small or elongated bodies, and big eyes for the characters.
-Invader Zims art-style was initially difficult for the animators to learn.
+Invader Zims art style was initially difficult for the animators to learn.
 Director Steve Ressel even admitted that it was the hardest style he had ever worked on, citing the characters' heads as the most complicated aspect of their designs.

 Invader Zim was one of the first animated television shows to merge 2D animation with CGI animation.
-When the development on Invader Zim was first getting started, Steve Ressel consulted with the crew of Futurama to figure out how to integrate 2D animation with CGI animation, as Futurama was one of the first animated television shows that merged the two mediums.
-When the Futurama crew saw the show they were very impressed by how seamlessly the Invader Zim crew integrated both mediums, specifically in the episode "The Wettening".
+During early development, Invader Zim director Steve Ressel consulted the Futurama crew to learn how to seamlessly integrate 2D and CGI animation.
+When the Futurama crew saw the show, they were very impressed by how seamlessly the Invader Zim crew integrated both mediums, specifically in the episode "The Wettening".

-While the average episode of an eleven-minute animated television show usually has around 80–120 pages of storyboards per episode, Invader Zims storyboards were around 250–350 pages per episode.
-This is because Invader Zim had a very dedicated attention to detail outlining every ounce of a character's movements and method of acting, which is something Nickelodeon was very impressed by.
+Unlike standard eleven-minute animated series, which typically average 80–120 storyboard pages per episode, Invader Zim utilized 250–350 pages to document precise character movement and performance—a level of detail that garnered significant praise from Nickelodeon.

 The episode "Zim Eats Waffles" was originally supposed to be one long shot, panning between Dib's reaction and his computer screen.
-This was because the animators wanted to try to have the longest single shot in animation history.

-However, this idea was scrapped, due to it limiting the episode's storytelling capabilities and it being too difficult to animate.
-Despite this decision, the majority of "Zim Eats Waffles" still ended up being one continual scene.
+This was because the animators wanted to attempt the longest single shot in animation history.
+However, this idea was scrapped due to its limiting the episode's storytelling and its difficulty to animate.
+Despite this decision, the majority of "Zim Eats Waffles" still ended up as a single continuous scene.